Voxel-Fox-Ltd/VoxelBotUtils/docs/voxelbotutils.cogs.utils.rst

 .. autoclass:: voxelbotutils.Cog
    :members:

-   Almost everything is still the same as the defaul discord.py cog.
+   Almost everything is still the same as the default :class:`discord.ext.Cog`.
 Notable changes: `Cog.logger` is a thing - that's a deafult logger that follows the same loglevel as `Bot.logger`; `Cog.cache_setup` is a new awaitable method that's run at bot startup - use it to set up your cache values should you need them, but otherwise you should just pull from your database tbh.

 Command
 -----------------------------------------------